hashbangcode/drupal-queue-api-talk/src/slides.md

 ## What Is The Queue API?

-The Queue API creates a queue data structure and allows tasks to be processed in asynchronously.
-This normally in order to prevent timeout errors or memory problems.
+The Queue API creates a queue data structure and allows tasks to be processed asynchronously.
+This is normally in order to prevent timeout errors or memory problems.

 ---

 ## The Queue API
 - The API is highly extensible.
-By default we have a database queue and a memory queue interfaces.
+By default we have a database queue and a memory queue interface.
 - When creating a queue it is common for the database queue to be used.
 - The cron system automatically picks up database queue items and processes them.